Polar coordinate system: Polar equation of a curve

-The equation defining an algebraic curve expressed in polar coordinates is known as a polar equation.
+The equation defining a plane curve expressed in polar coordinates is known as a polar equation.
 In many cases, such an equation can simply be specified by defining r as a function of φ.
 The resulting curve then consists of points of the form (r(φ), φ) and can be regarded as the graph of the polar function r.
 Note that, in contrast to Cartesian coordinates, the independent variable φ is the second entry in the ordered pair.

 Different forms of symmetry can be deduced from the equation of a polar function r: